Bourbon vs. Tennessee Whiskey: What Sets Them Apart?

 Tennessee whiskey brands also have a big following.
 Jack Daniel’s is the top-selling American whiskey worldwide.
 George Dickel is close behind, offering a Single Barrel whiskey for $80.
 Newer distilleries like Nelson’s Green Brier are also making a splash with their $30 Tennessee Whiskey.

-If you’re looking for something special, check out Jack Daniel’s Single Barrel Barrel Proof Rye at $269.
-Cascade Moon Whisky Edition No. 2 is another luxury option.
+If you’re looking for something special, check out Jack Daniel’s Single Barrel Barrel Proof Rye, priced at $269.
+Cascade Moon Whisky Edition No. 2 is another luxury option to consider.
 B.R.
 Distilling’s Juke Joint 3-year-old straight Kentucky bourbon, priced at $60, is a great choice for those who love bourbon.

 With over 30 distilleries in Tennessee, the whiskey world is always changing.
 Whether you like the high corn content of Tennessee bourbons or the varied flavors of Kentucky, there’s a whiskey out there for you.